-Please ensure you familiarize yourself with the guidelines, and flag any comments which you feel are out of line with the behavior expected in the Stitch community.
+Please ensure you familiarize yourself with the guidelines, and downvote any comments which you feel are out of line with the behavior expected in the Stitch community.

 You have the ability to give some gentle feedback about whether comments other members have made make a positive or negative contribution to the community.